supamii/ah-swagger-plugin/README.md

 exports['default'] = {
   swagger: function(api){
     return {
-      // Should be changed to hit www.yourserver.com
+      // Should be changed to hit www.yourserver.com.
+If this is null, defaults to ip:port from
+      // internal values or from hostOverride and portOverride.
-      baseUrl: '127.0.0.1',
+      baseUrl: '127.0.0.1:8080',
       // Specify routes that don't need to be displayed
       ignoreRoutes: [ '/swagger' ],
       // Specify how routes are grouped